It's an appealing income play to consider JetBlue Airways Corporation (JBLU) - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of JBLU by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 0.94 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 16.07.
+We take a closer look at JBLU’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 0.92 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 15.70.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.70 and its Current Ratio is at 0.70.
 In the meantime, Its Debt-to-Equity ratio is 1.11 whereas as Long-Term Debt/Eq ratio is at 0.98.

 Upgrades & Downgrades